 Conclusion and Next Steps?

-Especially at this time, as a business owner, it is crucial that you have an online presence in order to effectively adapt, so you can maintain your service to your customers and keep revenue coming in. eHopper and WooCommerce provide all the tools you need to accomplish this and to accommodate businesses in the current environment, we are offering this service completely free for 3 months.
+Especially at this time, as a business owner, it is crucial that you have an online presence in order to effectively adapt, so you can maintain your service to your customers and keep revenue coming in. eHopper and WooCommerce provide all the tools you need to accomplish this and to accommodate businesses in the current environment.
 Getting started is easy.
 Simply visit https://ehopper.com/online-ordering-system/ and fill out the online ordering request form.
 You will be able to start using the system instantaneously, as we will provide you with easy to use, intuitive software and easy to follow instructions.